 Based on this, you can expect the tenant class to be on the higher end of the spectrum, compared to Metro Detroit as a whole.
 This means tenants are generally of good quality and won’t be too hard to manage, making Hazel Park a relatively low-risk investment area for landlords.

 We gave Hazel Park an overall rental investment score of A. The area has affordable purchase prices, consistent value appreciation, strong cash flow opportunities, and hip, diverse communities.

 Money is at the root of every investment, which is why we put more emphasis on the financials when calculating our overall scores.
 However, it should be said that every property scoring system is somewhat subjective.

-Based on our knowledge and experience of the area, Hazel Park is an impressive investment neighborhood, which gives great bang for your buck as a landlord.
+Based on our knowledge and experience of the area, Hazel Park is an impressive investment neighborhood, which gives a great bang for your buck as a landlord.
 If you’re looking to buy, rent, or invest in the Metro Detroit area, Hazel Park should definitely be a consideration.

-We’ll be taking a closer look at other Metro Detroit areas in the weeks to come, until we’ve covered them all.
+We’ll be taking a closer look at other Metro Detroit areas in the weeks to come until we’ve covered them all.
 Check back soon for the next deep dive!